All Episodes

 It is just outrageous for this kind of thing to be stated.

-The sad thing is it's going to resonate with a lot of people because over the years, many Americans have been told from grade school on up, how unfair, how unjust, how racist, how sexist, how bigoted this country is.
+The sad thing is it's going to resonate with a lot of people because over the years, many Americans have been told from grade school on up how unfair, how unjust, how racist, how sexist, how bigoted this country is.

-How in the world look at Oprah Winfrey.
+How in the world, look at Oprah Winfrey.

 How in the world does Oprah not make her proud?

-Oprah's success.
+Oprah's success?

-How can that not make her proud?
+How can Oprah, the movies, the TV show, how can that not make her proud?

 Oprah's a black woman, as is Michelle Obama.